oVirt/ovirt-site/source/release/3.6/index.html.md

 wiki_last_updated: 2015-05-22
 ---

-# oVirt 3.6.0 ALPHA Release Notes
+# oVirt 3.6.0 BETA Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.6.0 Third Alpha release as of July 28th, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.6.0 First Beta release as of August 3rd, 2015.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
-This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS Linux 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS Linux 7.1 (or similar).
+This release is available now for Fedora 22, Red Hat Enterprise Linux 6.7, CentOS Linux 6.6, (or similar) and Red Hat Enterprise Linux 7.1, CentOS Linux 7.1 (or similar).

 To find out more about features which were added in previous oVirt releases, check out the [previous versions release notes](http://www.ovirt.org/Category:Releases).
 For a general overview of oVirt, read [ the Quick Start Guide](Quick_Start_Guide) and the [about oVirt](about oVirt) page.